The shifting sands of Brand Research in India

 4. Internet based interactive brand research will begin to emerge

 With the advent of social networking sites and the enthusiasm with which the urban middle class in India has embraced it, researchers are beginning to discover ways and means of tapping social networks for collaborative consumer insights.
 The dynamic nature of consumer contribution will encourage the use of mix-n-match formats in which a combination of activities will explore, understand and measure. (e.g. – insights/ discussions on blogs, followed by face-to-face interviews or focus groups)

 Given the predicted shift from track to audit, the role of the internal audience in the brand research will begin to be recognised.
-Although in India, it will be some time before the industry grasps the importance of the internal audience and consumer as the 'brand ambassador', it will however become conscious of 'a' role that they play in brand perceptions.
-However, as 'brand' becomes a much brandied word in common parlance, consumers will begin to experience the effects of brand fatigue due to over enthusiastic marketers going for brand overkill, brand research is likely to suffer due to uninterested respondents.
+Although in India, it will be some time before the industry grasps the importance of the internal audience and consumer as the ‘brand ambassador’, it will however become conscious of ‘a’ role that they play in brand perceptions.
+However, as ‘brand’ becomes a much bandied word in common parlance, consumers will begin to experience the effects of brand fatigue thanks to over enthusiastic marketers going for brand overkill and therefore brand research is likely to suffer due to uninterested respondents.

 “A brand is the DNA that separates a product from a commodity” – David Michaelson